 Individuals with disabilities who need an accommodation or auxiliary aid in connection with the application process should contact the person listed under FOR FURTHER INFORMATION CONTACT in section VII of this notice.
 If the Department provides an accommodation or auxiliary aid to an individual with a disability in connection with the application process, the individual's application remains subject to all other requirements and limitations in this notice.

-Deadline for Intergovernmental Review: September 10, 2014.
+Deadline for Intergovernmental Review: September 20, 2016.

 - 4. Intergovernmental Review: This program is subject to Executive Order 12372 and the regulations in 34 CFR part 79.
-Information about Intergovernmental Review of Federal Programs under Executive Order 12372 is in the application package for this program - 5.
-Funding Restrictions: We specify unallowable costs in 34 CFR 74.27 and 80.22. - 6.
-Data Universal Numbering System Number, Taxpayer Identification

-Number, and System for Award Management: To do business with the Department of Education, you must-
+Information about Intergovernmental Review of Federal Programs under Executive Order 12372 is in the application package for this program. - 5.
+Funding Restrictions: We specify unallowable costs in 2 CFR 200, subpart E. We reference regulations outlining funding restrictions in the Applicable Regulations section of this notice. - 6.
+Data Universal Numbering System Number, Taxpayer Identification Number, and System for Award Management: To do business with the Department of Education, you must- - a.

-- a.
 Have a Data Universal Numbering System (DUNS) number and a Taxpayer Identification Number (TIN); - b.
-Register both your DUNS number and TIN with the System for Award Management (SAM) (formerly the Central Contractor Registry (CCR)), the Government's primary registrant database: - c.
+Register both your DUNS number and TIN with the System for Award Management (SAM) (formerly the Central Contractor Registry), the Government's primary registrant database: - c.
 Provide your DUNS number and TIN on your application; and - d.
 Maintain an active SAM registration with current information while your application is under review by the Department and, if you are awarded a grant, during the project period.

-You can obtain a DUNS number from Dun and Bradstreet.
+You can obtain a DUNS number from Dun and Bradstreet at the following Web site: http://fedgov.dnb.com/webform.

 A DUNS number can be created within one to two business days.

 If you are a corporate entity, agency, institution, or organization, you can obtain a TIN from the Internal Revenue Service.
 If you are an individual, you can obtain a TIN from the Internal Revenue Service or the Social Security Administration.
-If you need a new TIN, please allow two-to-five weeks for your TIN to become active.
+If you need a new TIN, please allow two to five weeks for your TIN to become active.

-The SAM registration process can take approximately seven business days, but may take upwards of several weeks, depending on the completeness and accuracy of the data entered into the SAM database by an entity.
+The SAM registration process can take approximately seven business days, but may take upwards of several weeks, depending on the completeness and accuracy of the data you enter into the SAM database.
 Thus, if you think you might want to apply for Federal financial assistance under a program administered by the Department, please allow sufficient time to obtain and register your DUNS number and TIN.
 We strongly recommend that you register early.

-Note: Once your SAM registration is active, you will need to allow 24 to 48 hours for the information to be available in Grants.gov and before you can submit an application through Grants.gov.
+Note: Once your SAM registration is active, it may be 24 to 48 hours before you can access the information in, and submit an application through, Grants.gov.